A view across outer London — rows of residential terraces in the foreground with the central London skyline on the horizon — in daylight.

 Apply it

-Find which operator and line serve your prospective station, then look up that operator's current punctuality on the Office of Rail and Road data portal or National Rail.
-A reliable 35 minutes beats an unreliable 25 every single morning.
+Find the operator and line for your station, then check its current punctuality on the Office of Rail and Road data portal or National Rail.
+A reliable 35 minutes beats an unreliable 25 every morning.

 Variable two